 In September 2015, the BMA agreed to re-enter formal negotiations on the reform of the consultants' contract.
 These talks have been constructive but have not yet concluded.
-NHS Employers is working with the BMA consultant committee with the aim of publishing a new contract in due course.
+As part of these talks, the parties agreed new local clinical excellence award arrangements from 1 April 2018.
+We are working with the BMA and the HCSA with the aim of publishing a new contract in due course.

 The key themes discussed during the negotiations process have focused on the following areas.

 Removal of Schedule 3 paragraph 6 – the right to refuse non-emergency work out of hours

 Replacement of Schedule 3 paragraph 6 with new contractual safeguards around prioritisation of workload, frequency of weekend working, contractual hours, provision of appropriate facilities in out of hours periods, occupational health and organising cover to ensure continuity of care.